baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ```

 Don’t remove SD card from the reader on your computer.
-We’re going to set up the WiFi interface.
+We’re going to set up the WiFi interface next.

 >**NOTE:** You could immediately put the SD Card in the RPi and boot it up,
-but you will have no WiFi access.
+but you will have no WiFi access and you'll need to use the Ethernet interface,
+or if there is no Ethernet interface,
-You can get around this by using a console cable to make the file modification
+you'll need to use a console cable to make the file modification
 outline in the next step.
-[Adafruit has good description on how to use a console cable][20].
+[Adafruit has good description on how to use a console cable][20]
+and the how to [enable the UART for the console][57].

 ### Step 3: Configure your WiFi
-I have choosen to configure my WiFi router with WPA2 security because of superior security
+I have chosen to configure my WiFi router with WPA2 security because of superior security
 but even this can [compromised if your not careful][49]
 (a key [vulnerability lies in the implementation of WiFi Protected Setup (WPS)][50]
 - turn it off, better yet don't have it on your router).